Pittvandewitt/Wavelet/README.md

 ## Bass tuner

 Bass tuner allows you to set a very precise bass boost or reduction.
 This can be useful if your speaker system has a resonant peak in the lower frequencies or a point where long soundwaves cancel each other out.

+- __Bass type__ Allows you to choose between natural, transient compressor and sustain compressor types.
+The transient compressor adds the possibility to increase or decrease the initial bass punch.
+The sustain compressor preserves the transient and is able to increase or reduce the rumble.
+This can be used to reduce resonance without compromising the initial kick or to make balanced armature drivers sound less anemic.

 - __Cutoff frequency__ determines until what frequency the sound is processed.